 How do I know if an item is registered with Content ID?

-Additionally, on the item page sidebar you’ll see an attribute for “YouTube Content ID Registered: Yes/No”, as well as which partner platform the Content ID is administered by, if any:
+Additionally, you’ll see an attribute for “YouTube Content ID Registered: Yes/No,” as well as which partner platform administers it.

 How to clear a YouTube copyright notice

-Clearing a YouTube copyright notice is a very straightforward process.
+Clearing a copyright notice is a straightforward process.
 You can remove copyright notices in the following ways:

 - Disputing the claim via YouTube’s built-in form.

 In the "Reason for dispute" box, copy/paste the contents from your purchased license certificate (accessible via the Downloads section in your Envato Market account).
-You may also wish to include the statement "A license to use this royalty-free music by [Name of Author] was purchased from AudioJungle.net".
+You may also wish to include the statement "A license to use this royalty-free music by [Name of Author] was purchased from AudioJungle.net."

 - For help on finding your item purchase code & license certificate, see this article.